Fowler Avenue Connection

 Evidence does not support Fowler expansion

-by bornandraised, almost 2 years ago
+by bornandraised, over 2 years ago

 The arguments for embarking on the “Fowler Connection” presented on February 15, 2022 to the City Commission are (1) that it has, in some capacity, been in the city’s transportation plans since at least 1990, (2) that Fowler is halfway between the principal arterials Cottonwood Rd. and North 19th Ave, (3) that traffic is diverted to other streets, and that (4) emergency response times for Fire Station 3 would be improved.
 These arguments are not convincing that the need for a minor arterial roadway exists.